 Those days are long gone.
 Today, using tactics from even just a couple of years ago can not only fail to boost your rankings, but outright cause real harm to your website and corporate brand.

-For example, in the last 2 years, Google has iterated its algorithm over 40 times that we know of publicly (Panda, Penguin, Hummingbird) to increasingly devalue any SEO trick that can be automated.
+Google constantly iterates its algorithm to increasingly devalue any SEO trick that can be automated.
 Everything from keyword stuffing in press releases to spammy guest blog posts has been targeted by Google for punishment.

 So what’s a brand that relies on organic search to do?
-It turns out that what Google values the most – links and mentions from high quality, high reputation sites – is exactly what competent public relations professionals have been doing for decades.
+It turns out that what Google values the most – links and mentions from high quality, high reputation sites – is exactly what public relations professionals does.
 Think about it for a second.